BerndFranzen/SWGOH-Guildstats/README.md

 CONFIG-Accounts.csv
 -------------------
-The file has 1 parameters per line:
+The file has 2 parameters per line:
 - Your (or someone else's allycode)
+- Meta Mode "Strict" or "Relaxed" (see below)

 OUTPUT
 ======